openmina/openmina/README.md

 * Produce SNARKs
 * Broadcast messages: block information, transaction pool, SNARK pool

 We are working on the following:

+* Produce SNARKs in Rust (currently we use OCaml subprocess for that)

+In the future, we plan to implement:

 * Direct transfer of MINA funds